emylz/music_log_reader/README.md

     └── write_file.py
 ```

-If you have logs files, you can skip the following instruction and go to [Run the scripts](#link)
+If you have logs files, you can skip the following instruction and go to [Run the scripts](#link).

 If you do not have log file to read you can use the log_generator script to generate a log.
 You can choose the number of user, of song and of streams at the beginning of the log.